thebadsektor/se2024-saulon-somido/README.md

 ### [Version 1.2.0] - 2024-09-21
 - Added functionality for managing extra classes.
 - Enhanced performance and updated documentation.

+### [Version 1.2.1] - 2024-09-27
+- Fixed minor bugs (text displays) for better and user-friendly interface

+### [Version 1.2.2] - 2024-10-1
+- Production of Login and Register function for better security

+- Currently Under Development

 ## Acknowledgments
 Special thanks to Self-Attendance-Tracker (https://github.com/rahul-gill/Self-Attendance-Tracker.git) and Rahul Gill for their foundational work.